Sadrakss/requestJsonNode/README.md

 ### This project it's a simple test for the basics requests, post, get, put and delete, to manipulate the data.

 ![Example](/.github/request.gif)

+# Dependencies

+To run this script you need to install locally on your machine the following dependencies:

+ - Node.js;

+# Running

+1. Open `requests` folder and run `npm run dev`;
+2. Open `requests.http` and use the requests to put,delete,post,get..
+3. To make sure that it's ok, open the`products.json`, the data should be there